 The following drugs are used to treat RA:

 Nonsteroidal anti-inflammatory drugs (NSAIDs) -- NSAIDS are used to relieve joint pain and inflammation.
-They do not stop progression of RA.
-Long-term use can cause stomach problems, such as ulcers and bleeding, and possible heart problems.
-In April 2005, the U.S. Food and Drug Administration (FDA) asked drug manufacturers of NSAIDs to include a warning label on their product to alert users of an increased risk for heart problems and stomach bleeding.
-These drugs include ibuprofen (Motrin, Advil) and naproxen (Aleve) as well as prescription medications.
+They do not stop the progression of RA.
+Long term use can cause stomach problems, such as ulcers and bleeding, and possible heart problems.
+In April 2005, the U.S. Food and Drug Administration (FDA) asked drug manufacturers of NSAIDs to include a warning label on their products to alert users of an increased risk for heart problems and stomach bleeding.
+These drugs include ibuprofen (Motrin, Advil) and naproxen (Aleve), as well as prescription medications.

 Celecoxib (Celebrex) -- Celebrex is a type of drug called a COX-2 inhibitor, which blocks an inflammation-promoting enzyme called COX-2.
 COX-2 inhibitors were developed to work as well as traditional NSAIDs but with fewer stomach problems.
 However, many reports of heart attacks and stroke have prompted the FDA to re-evaluate the risks and benefits of the COX-2s.
 Two drugs in this class were taken off the U.S. market following reports of heart attacks in people who took them.
 Celebrex is still available, but it is labeled with strong warnings and a recommendation that it be prescribed at the lowest possible dose for the shortest time possible.